This page provides you with plant checklists, plant keys,

 1) Some plants on the lists were quite common in the area surveyed; some were uncommon or even rare.
 The abundance of each plant is not always indicated on the lists.

-2) Lists may have errors for a number of reasons, including mistaken identification.
+2) Lists may have errors because of mistaken identification, the use of incorrect keys, etc.

 3) Scientific plant names on the field trip plant lists may vary from those names presently accepted because some plant names have changed since the lists were compiled.
-Most plant names conform to various editions of Weber and Wittmann's Colorado Flora: Western Slope.
+Many plant names on the older lists conform to various editions of Weber and Wittmann's Colorado Flora: Western Slope, but plant names on more recently dated lists agree with the more universally accepted names given by John Kartesz.

 Location |